mblackstock/mblackstock.github.io/_posts/2021-01-23-flow-editor.md

         └── tsconfig.json
 ```

-Even though there is only one module the plan is to add additional modules over time.

 The code is written in Typescript.
 While there are some benefits related to static typing and strong IDE support in VS Code, it does add an addition step of transpiling.
-I didnt't think this was a big deal given that I wanted to use a web application bundler and wanted to give Typescript a try.
+I didn't think this was a big deal given that I wanted to use a web application bundler and give Typescript a try.

-I decided to use [Parcel](https://parceljs.org/); you just use a single command to serve up your code, and another to build your code with no configuration.
+I decided to use the [Parcel](https://parceljs.org/) web application bundler.
 To build the code ensure you have node installed, then:

 ```
 cd packages/editor
 npm start
 ```

-Parcel will serve up the code at http://localhost:1234
+Parcel will serve up the code at [http://localhost:1234](http://localhost:1234)

 ## How it works

 Each of the areas in the editor page: the palette, the editor canvas and the configuration area is a separate web component created using the [LitElement](https://lit-element.polymer-project.org/) library.

+>Note that in the following discussion, each source file has a link to the code in github.

-The `index.html` file contains the web page `<div id="demo">` placeholder for the web components that are added dynamically to this element in `index.ts`.
+The [`index.html`](https://github.com/mblackstock/flow-editor/blob/master/packages/editor/src/index.html) file contains the web page `<div id="demo">` placeholder for the web components that are added dynamically to this element in `index.ts`.
 There I define the three web components: `palette-element`, `flow-element` and `config-element`.
 The `index.ts` file also contains some test data: three node types added to the registry, and a simple flow to start with.

 It then dynamically renders the contents of the div with the three web components using [lit-html](https://lit-html.polymer-project.org/), setting event handlers and properties in the render call: